paycheckcash/paycheckcash/README.md

 ----------------

-PaycheckCash is an experimental digital currency that enables instant payments to workers, employees, contractors or anyone world wide.
+PaycheckCash is an experimental digital currency that enables instant payments to workers, employees, contractors or anyone that works world wide.
 PaycheckCash uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 PaycheckCash Core is the name of open source software which enables the use of this currency.